ibm-cloud-docs/sell/ts-missing-products.md

 If you expect to see a list of your products on the `My products` page in Partner Center, but instead see Getting started steps, you might be in the wrong account.
 {: shortdesc}

-When you go to the `My products` page of Partner Center, you see Getting started steps instead of a list of your products.
+When you go to the `My products` page in Partner Center, you see Getting started steps instead of a list of your products.
 {: tsSymptoms}

 This error typically occurs because no products are associated with the account you are accessing.